 The first step in treating COPD—which is vital—is to stop smoking.
 Researchers stress that it's never too late to quit smoking.
 Once the lungs are no longer exposed to tobacco smoke, the rate of lung tissue deterioration generally slows.
 However, the lung damage that has already occurred isn't reversed when smoking ceases.
 If a person continues to smoke, lung deterioration will continue at an accelerated rate and may become life threatening.

 Research suggests that from 15% to 25% of smokers develop COPD.
 Some researchers think that the percentage is actually much higher, since some people don't visit their doctor when breathing becomes difficult and therefore don't get a diagnosis.

 Quitting smoking may be difficult for long-term smokers, who are most likely to develop chronic obstructive pulmonary disease.
 It's very important for reducing lung deterioration, however.
 A patient should use all the help available to end their smoking habit.
-Once they no longer smoke, the person should be able to deal with the symptoms that have developed up to that time.
+Once they no longer smoke, the person may be able to deal with the symptoms that have developed up to that time.
 Of course, the best plan is to never start smoking or to quit before any symptoms of COPD appear.

 Some Other Possible Treatments